>>

 31 Jan 2010:

 I just submitted my entry for GDC 2010's Gamma IV one-button game design competition, and while it definitely needs some more time in the incubator for balancing and polish, it's a lot of fun to play!
 This competition had some tight restrictions (one-button only for everything, 5 minute playtime limit) which means I'm sure that some people created some genuinely weird things... can't wait to see the other entries.
-You can play my entry, Five Seconds To Destruction, on the demos page.
+You can play my entry, Five Seconds To Destruction, on the games page.

 21 Jan 2010:

 iPhone development continues!
 One title is ready to ship and 2 more are in progress (and many more still in design...), but for the moment I've turned my attention to ActionScript 3 which is surprisingly nice to work with.
-As usual you can find my latest work on the demos page.
+As usual you can find my latest work on the software page.

 10 Oct 2009: